My muse of the day:

 Blood stains the street, sidewalk, buildings,

-everything.
-A sandal lies in the middle of the street,
+sandal lies in the middle of the street,

 covered by a splash of blood.